Practical Learning: Starting Microsoft Access

+We will refer to each section by its title.
 Some sections of the Ribbon display a button .
 If you see such a button, you can click it.
 This would open a dialog box or a window.

 In this case, when you need to access an object, you can still click it or click its arrow.
 If the item is supposed to have many objects, a new window may appear and display those objects:

 The universal or the most popular language used to perform operations on a database is called the Structured Query Language and abbreviated SQL.